Semi-commercial mortgages explained

 - Specialist independent lenders – There are other specialist lenders in the market who will lend against semi-commercial property.
 These lenders tend to be the most flexible and as such charge the highest rates.
 They will accept heavier adverse credit, very short-leases or poor-quality tenants and very relaxed affordability rules for business owners.
 When borrowing from these lenders, the maximum loan to value will usually be lower, around 65-70% of the property value.

-Living in the residential portion of the property
+Can I live in the residential portion of the property?

 If you’re planning on living in a portion of a semi-commercial property and either working from, or letting the commercial element, your application will be FCA regulated.
 This will reduce the number of lenders willing to accept the application, however it is still acceptable to some.